mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 In most cases, the values displayed within a foreign key column won't serve to identify the associated record.
 A preview of the linked record in columns with a foreign key constraint can help the user identify it.

-By default, the preview will include columns based on certain criteria, such as constraints applied or data type.
+By default, the preview will include columns based on specific criteria, such as constraints applied or data type.
 However, users will be able to change these by updating the reference table preferences.

 ### Scenario 4a: The option for record preview is enabled